cardosoguisilva/post-install-config/README.md

 </p>

 <h1>osTicket: Post-Installation Configuration</h1>
-In this tutorial I will be showing you the Post-Installation steps you should take in order to configure OsTicket.
-We will create Agents, Users, Teams, Departments and SLA, in order to learn the capabilities of OsTicket. <br />
+In this tutorial I will be showing you the Post-Installation steps of OsTicket.
+We will create Agents, Users, Teams, Departments and SLAs, in order to learn the capabilities of OsTicket. <br />